dbrugne/donut/README.md

 - [ ] Welcome messages

 **Bug fixes**
-  - [ ] What's happen when a message is posted by someone (on a room) and my client is in sleep (eg. : tablet) ?
+  - [ ] What's happen when a message is posted by someone (on a room) and my client is in sleep (eg. : tablet) ? (normaly if the message arrive before heartbeat check the message is spooled in redis by socketio)
   - [ ] Fluid landing background on small resolutions (display donut background w/ opacity)

 **Hosting**